You’ve got questions.

 How much does it cost?

 Of course you’d want to know about pricing!
-Personally, I find it frustrating when helping professionals aren’t transparent about their prices.
+Personally, I find it frustrating when service providers aren’t transparent about their prices.
 You can find all the details here, under the “Investment” tab.

 Do I need an ADHD diagnosis to receive coaching?